abeaderstadt/ml_classification_beaderstadt/README.md

 5. **View Results**
    Classification reports, confusion matrices, decision trees, and random forest display inline.
-   Use these outputs to analyze (edible vs. poisonous) patterns and model performance.
+   Use these outputs to analyze edibility patterns and model performance.

 ---